RednibCoding/PyLex/README.md

 ## What is pylex
 Pylex is a minimal lexer to tokanize a given text by given rules.
-Rules are pretty simple: just define a symbols dictionary and pass it to the lexer.
-See the how to below.
+Defining rules is pretty simple: just define a symbols dictionary and pass it to the lexer.
+See the How to below.

 ## How to:
 The Lexer expects a Stream object containing the data to tokenize.
 (See: stream.py)